ya2287c/Alien-Numbers/README.md

 # CodeJam coding challenge: [All Your Base] (https://code.google.com/codejam/contest/189252/dashboard#s=p0)

-The following is copied from: https://code.google.com/codejam/contest/189252/dashboard#s=p0
+The following problem is copied from: https://code.google.com/codejam/contest/189252/dashboard#s=p0
 ##Problem

 In A.D.
 2100, aliens came to Earth.
 They wrote a message in a cryptic